mbez3757/bayport-devops-skills-test/README.md

     * Accept an integer parameter when executed and repeat the previous question's output x amount of times based on the parameter provided at execution.

 >Answer:
-Please see the listit.sh file in the root
+Please see the listit.sh file in root

 * Commit and push your changes.